 Is your approach to building a great workplace culture out of date?
 If so, chances are it’s not working very well.

 In 2020, companies must turn to new approaches to address culture issues and build a workplace where employees thrive.
-How organisations should lead and manage their people and build employee experiences is changing.
+How organizations should lead and manage their people and build employee experiences is changing.
 Our research shows 5 culture trends that companies should be aware of this next year that could impact your culture-building efforts.

 Join Chris Drysdale, Creative Director at O.C.
 Tanner, and Christina Chau, Senior Content Manager at O.C.
-Tanner, as they share 5 new culture trends and how companies can modernise their approaches to building and improving workplace culture.
+Tanner, as they share 5 new culture trends and how companies can modernize their approaches to building and improving workplace culture.

 Join us to learn: